femiwiki/DiscordRCFeed/README.md

 This array is used as the second argument for [array_replace_recursive()].

+### Disabling Each Notification Individually

+`$wgDiscordNotificationsActions` is an associative array to disable notification.
+You can disable notification indivisually.

 ```php
 // Disable an action
 $wgDiscordNotificationsActions = [ 'new-user' => false ];